 Winning championships, however, is only one part of Painter's equation for success.
 He has also focused himself on developing student-athletes who will represent Purdue with pride.

-In addition, the program has received the NCAA Public Recognition Award for posting a multi-year academic progress rate among the top 10 percent of their respective sports in each of the last two years.
+In addition, the program has received the NCAA Public Recognition Award for posting a multi-year academic progress rate among the top 10 percent of their respective sports in two of the last three years.
+Purdue has had an APR of at least 985 in each of the last three years, one of two schools in the Big Ten that can stake that claim (Michigan).

 A commitment to the community is also part of Painter's focus on student-athlete development, and his players devote themselves to that cause during their time under his watch.

-In each of the last three years, the team has also participated in The Challenge, a 5K run/walk that benefits the Purdue Center for Cancer Research.
+In each of the last four years, the team has also participated in The Challenge, a 5K run/walk that benefits the Purdue Center for Cancer Research.

 In 2012, Hummel became Purdue's first-ever winner of the prestigious Lowe's Senior CLASS Award, given annually to the Division I men's basketball player who exemplifies four areas of excellence: classroom, character, community and competition.